The International Mesothelioma Program at The Brigham and Women’s Hospital

 As cases of mesothelioma rose in the early 2000s, the largest center for mesothelioma care in the world began pioneering modern mesothelioma treatment through the International Mesothelioma Program (IMP).
 The program was developed by the late mesothelioma specialist and former chief of thoracic surgery, Dr. David Sugarbaker.

 In 1992, Dr. Sugarbaker improved the long-term survival and life expectancy for mesothelioma patients with his redesign of the extrapleural pneumonectomy.
 The operation, which involves the removal of the affected lung and nearby tissue, is now a standard treatment option for pleural mesothelioma.
-Over the next two decades, Dr. Sugarbaker successfully treated hundreds of mesothelioma patients before leaving Brigham and Women’s Hospital in 2014.
+Over the next two decades, Dr. Sugarbaker successfully treated hundreds of mesothelioma patients before leaving Brigham & Women’s Hospital in 2014.

 Following Dr. Sugarbaker’s departure from the International Mesothelioma Program, Dr. Raphael Bueno took over as chief of the division of thoracic surgery.
 Dr. Bueno specializes in various cancers, including lung, esophageal, and mesothelioma.
 Alongside Dr. Bueno is Dr. Abraham Lebenthal, who specializes in mesothelioma and other diseases.